 FIFA’s business model involves a lot of strategic decisions.
 For example, in its goal to grow the game geographically and demographically the organisation faces a lot of uncertainty.
 Case in point being repeated attempts (and failure) to sell men’s football in the United States of America.
-Women’s soccer on the other hand has been a success in the same market.
+Women’s soccer, on the other hand, has been a success in the same market.
 Another area could be with regard to how much to innovate especially relating to technology.
-Recent technological innovations include the goal-line technology and Video Assisted Referees (VARs).
+Recent technological innovations include goal-line technology and Video-Assisted Referees (VARs).
 Although good for the game, these innovations could take exciting (read controversial) incidents away from the game.
 As a result, the adoption of these technologies has been very slow and is preceded by extensive testing.

 Granted, the road ahead is not smooth for FIFA as well as similar organisations in the sports and entertainment industry.
 However, with careful planning around risks and following an innovative approach in tackling the challenges that lay ahead, such organisations will survive and even thrive.
 FIFA has already outlined its plans for the future in its strategy released late last year, titled FIFA 2.0: The Vision for the Future.
 This is a first from FIFA and indeed a positive if well executed and supported by the organisation’s vast network of stakeholders.